yuanchaohu/pymattersim/docs/orderings.md

 ### Input Arguments
 - `snapshots` (`reader.reader_utils.Snapshots`): snapshot object of input trajectory (returned by `reader.dump_reader.DumpReader`)
-- `sigmas` (`np.ndarray`): gaussian standard deviation for each pair particle type, can be set based on particle size
+- `sigmas` (`np.ndarray`): gaussian standard deviation for each pair particle type, can be set based on particle size.
+It must be a two-dimensional numpy array to cover all particle type pairs
 - `ppp` (`np.ndarray`): the periodic boundary conditions, setting 1 for yes and 0 for no, default `np.ndarray=np.array([1,1,1])`, set `np.ndarray=np.array([1,1])` for two-dimensional systems
 - `rdelta` (`float`): bin size calculating g(r), the default value is `0.02`
 - `ndelta` (`int`): number of bins for g(r) calculation, `ndelta*rdelta` determines the range